Activity for ‘Tane steals the show’

 Taking it further

 • Find some traditional music and send children away in groups to put together their own dance, incorporating some of the moves they have seen on the video clips.
-Practise and perform to the class (Music/ Dance)
+Practice and perform to the class (Music/ Dance)

 • Children could make their own Pacific Island costumes to wear while performing.
 Use long strips of paper to make the grass skirts and girls could put flowers in their hair (Visual Art)

-Curriculum Links The Arts
+Curriculum Links The ArtsDance

 • demonstrate an awareness of dance in their lives and in their communities (Level 1)